jps2000/xsens_dot-velcro-holder/README.md

 Print Parameters:
 Sliced with Cura for Ultimaker S5
 Material Nylon, 100% fill, 0.15mm height , support everywhere, no build plate adhesion

+Nylon may be too soft after time.
+Try also ABS, PLA; In case of too strong fixation, cut off 2 of the hooks